Eyongtarh/Sahab-Workshop/README.md

 Check out <a href="https://responsiveviewer.org/" target="_blank">Site Responsiveness</a> by Responsive viewer.

-#### Bytes
+#### Am I Responsive

-The am i responsive was used to test for site responsiveness also.
+The am i responsive was also used to test for site responsiveness.

 -A photo of Car Repairs page is shown below: